Prepare a Red Hat-based virtual machine for Azure

 EOF

-Previously, the Azure Linux Agent was used to automatically configure swap space by using the local resource disk that is attached to the virtual machine after the virtual machine is provisioned on Azure.
-However, this is now handled by cloud-init, you must not use the Linux Agent to format the resource disk create the swap file, modify the following parameters in /etc/waagent.conf appropriately:
+Previously, the Azure Linux agent was used to automatically configure swap space by using the local resource disk that's attached to the VM after the VM is provisioned on Azure.
+This action is now handled by cloud-init.
+You must not use the Linux agent to format the resource disk create the swap file.
+Modify the following parameters in /etc/waagent.conf appropriately:

 ResourceDisk.Format=n